Improving Parking Enforcement Efficiency With Technology3 min read

 Gone are the days of handwritten parking tickets and a manual enforcement of law and order.
 With smart parking technology fast catching up, the life of a parking enforcement officer is expected to become easier.
-It is clear that modern cities need an effective enforcement solution that is also convenient for the officers, parking lot operators, and motorists.
+It is clear that modern cities need parking enforcement efficiency solution that is also convenient for the officers, parking lot operators, and motorists.
 Smart parking apps are poised to fill this gap in current parking enforcement.

 Challenges in parking enforcement